NFT-com/NFT-backend/README.md

 #### 3.3 GraphQL API Reference

-While the graphql server is running, run `npm run gqldoc` to get the Grapql API reference locally at `localhost:4400`
+While the graphql server is running, run `npm run gqldoc` to get the Graphql API reference locally at `localhost:4400`

 #### 3.4 GQL schema documentation